 Of course, if the base rate were to go down your credit card interest would follow suit.
 But when the base rate is already so low realistically there is little prospect of this happening.

 It’s not only customers with a credit card rate that’s linked to the base rate who could notice a difference if the base rate goes up, but also mortgage customers.
 That’s because these products are far more likely to track the base rate.
 If you have a tracker mortgage, for example, the base rate going up means your interest will go up too.
 This is not the case with fixed-rate mortgages, as you pay a fixed interest rate until the end of the offer period.

 Nowadays, mortgage providers check that you will be able to keep up with your mortgage payments if the interest were to increase by a few percent – providing your income were the same and your spending habits had not changed massively.
 An increase of 1% might not seem like much, but on a tracker rate mortgage a rise of this much would mean you pay £55 more each month for every £100,000 you owe.

 One option if you wish to avoid this is to switch to a fixed-rate mortgage.
-You can find out more about the advantages – and disadvantages – of doing this here.

 Not all borrowers will feel the effect of a rate rise, though.
-Products like unsecured loans tend to come with an interest rate that’s fixed for the life of the loan, so if the base rate went up you wouldn’t have to pay more.
+Products like personal loans tend to come with an interest rate that’s fixed for the life of the loan, so if the base rate went up you wouldn’t have to pay more.
 If in doubt, we advise you get in touch with your lender to check whether a change to the base rate will have an impact on you.